XDeboratti/rtd-tutorial/docs/source/install.rst

    c++ --version

-If you receive one of the following errors a missing compiler or too old version might be the reason:
+The reason for one of the following errors, may be a missing compiler or a too old version:

 - missing CUDA:
    - ``-- The CUDA compiler identification is unknown``